This article may contain compensated links. See our full disclosure here

 The island of Sicily, Italy’s largest island, just off the boot, is known for its rich history, traditions and culture.
 It’s also known for its produce, its cuisine, and its hospitality all of which lead to some incredibly tasty cooking and eating experiences.
 We all know the Italians really love their food, but the Sicilians probably love their food even more!!

 In this episode, we talk to Sicily expert Karen La Rosa from La Rosa Works Sicily tours and travel.
-Karen has appeared on the show many times and that’s because if there is something she doesn’t know about Sicily – it’s past, present and future – then it is probably not worth knowing.
-Karen is leading our first Untold Italy tour departing this October so we thought we’d give you a tiny taste (pardon the pun!) of some of the amazing dishes our tour guests will be trying when they visit Sicily later this year.
+Karen has appeared on the show many times and that’s because if there is something she doesn’t know about Sicily – it’s past, present and future – then it is probably not worth knowing, so we thought we’d give you a tiny taste (pardon the pun!) of some of the amazing dishes our tour guests will be trying when they visit Sicily later this year.

 What you’ll learn in this episode

 - When you visit Italy, you eat regional specialties, seasonal foods, and things that are locally grown and produced.
 It’s always been that way.
 Sicilians especially are a population of foragers.
 Depending on the season, you’ll see cars on the side of the road looking for wild greens, chestnuts, fennel, asparagus, mushrooms, and various herbs.

 - in Sicily, they revere farmers, and rightly so.
 There is a huge amount of labor that goes into growing grapes, for example – all the grapes are on the vines, but it’s a full twelve-month, 365 days a year job to tend those grapes on that vine before even the picking and the next step to make wine.
 It’s a similar story with the olives.
 You take care of the trees for an entire year before you have to choose just the right moment to pick them and get them off to the production facility in a matter of hours